About

 Dr Willo Drummond is a Sydney poet, researcher, sessional lecturer and supervisor in creative writing.
 With interests spanning the ecological and cognitive humanities, she writes about creativity, human and non-human animals, gender, disenfranchised grief, and the fragile landscapes of identity.

 Previously a poetry reader for Overland Literary Journal and an executive committee member for the Australasian Association of Writing Programs, Willo’s literary and scholarly writing is published in Australia and the United States.
-She teaches creative writing at Macquarie University and her debut collection Moon Wrasse, is out now with Puncher & Wattmann.
+She teaches creative writing at Macquarie University.